April 21, 2013. Day 5. Granada

 Margaret and I have visited the Alhambra on numerous occasions, but this was the first time since 1988, when we spent an academic year in Granada.
 From our house in the Albaicín, we frequently meandered up the Cuesta de Gomérez, through the Gate of the Pomegranates (Puerta de las Granadas) and then up the shady, wooded path to the Gate of Justice (Puerta de la Justicia).
 In those days this was the only way to access the Alhambra, and is frankly more impressive than the present entrance.
 The Gate of Justice is imposing; it rises above you and once through the doorway you find yourself in a dim, double-elbowed passage.

 As for impressions of this latest visit, I found I was comparing it unfavourably with earlier visits.
+(My first visit goes back to 1959, and I still have the entrance ticket after almost 55 years!)
 The buildings themselves still enchant, but it was difficult to stand back and simply enjoy the beauty of this remarkable complex with people constantly bustling and jostling for position to take photos or be photographed.

 Fortunately, once inside the Royal Residences, we were under no pressure to hurry through, and I was really pleased that the authorities hadn’t (yet) erected barriers or ropes to prevent us getting as close as possible to just about everything (exceptions: the very centre of the Hall of the Ambassadors and the fountain in the Court of the Lions).
 Without barriers, it’s easier to examine and admire the sophisticated ornamentation adorning the stuccoed walls: the wainscoting of bright, patterned tiles (azulejos), topped by intricate arabesques, and framed by beautiful,cursive Arab calligraphy.